aryamansharma01/Food-Quality-Predictor/README.md

-# How to integrate Neuton model into your firmware project
+# How to integrate Neuton into your firmware project

 ##	Extract archive